 - 1. A list and description of the firm's relevant experience in projects of comparable size, complexity, and scope.
 Include lead firm and any other sub-consultants or firms involved. - 2.
 List of contact persons from previous projects noted who would provide reference for the firm, and its ability to carry out this project. - 3.
 Identification of the lead firm and principal contact person. - 4.
 Identification and description of key project team members, including any subconsultants, their roles in the project, experience in comparable projects, and demonstration of their ability to carry out this project. - 5.
 A clear understanding of the project objectives. - 6.
 Detailed work plan and schedule, broken down to identify major phases and tasks with timelines for each, including conformation that the proposed schedule for the project is realistic or alternatively, submission of a tentative schedule proposed by the proponent, outlining the work plan and process to achieve the objectives of the project.
 The Planning Board can meet with sufficient notice of at least 7 calendar days, with Council meeting the 3rd Wednesday of each month with the exception of July and August. - 7.
 Detailed cost estimate for the project by each phase and task.
 The municipality will be responsible for costs involved in hosting any public meetings.
-The municipality has budgeted up to \$25,000 in total for this review.
+The municipality has budgeted up to \$25,000, HST included, in total for this review.
+The municipality will cover the costs of hosting the meetings, advertising and any printing costs.